tangzheng1/miMediation_benchmark/README.md

 This repository contains the data, code, and instructions necessary to reproduce all figures, tables, and numerical results presented in our paper “Error control in microbiome mediator discovery: benchmark and remedy” by Qiyu Wang, Yiluan Li, Yunfei Peng, and Zheng-Zheng Tang.

-The subfolder `simulations` contains the simulation codes and scripts
+The subfolder `simulations` contains the simulation R codes and submission scripts for high throught computing, and the R codes for aggregating the simulation outputs.

 ## Reference
 Wang Q, Li Y, Peng Y, Tang, ZZ (2026). *Error control in microbiome mediator discovery: benchmark and remedy*.
 Submitted